How we spend our Pupil Premiumenabling our pupils to realise their full potential

 Tinsley Meadows is a reflective school that is constantly reviewing practice within school and researching new initiatives to ensure that children can maximise their progress.
 With this in mind, the school has engaged in the ‘Visible Learning’ approach, which focuses on John Hattie’s research and principles.
-The children at Tinsley are also engaged with the Education Endowment Foundation funded Metacognition Project; ‘ReflectEd’ with Rosendale Primary School in Lambeth and are working with ‘Third Space Learning’ maths tutors in India.
+The children at Tinsley Meadows have also been engaged with the Education Endowment Foundation funded Metacognition Project; ‘ReflectEd’ with Rosendale Primary School in Lambeth, and work with ‘Third Space Learning’ maths tutors in India.

 To help support other schools in establishing successful strategies that work for them, we have developed a case study which focuses on one of our strategies in more detail.
 Please see below: